 Although the vision for Allyship in Action has been in the works for some time, we are still putting together the building blocks of our company.
 We have been receiving requests for services since Allyship in Action was just an idea and we apologize that we have not been able to engage everyone with our full attention.
 Thank you for your interest and support!
 We appreciate your patience as we establish ourselves.

-If you are interested in getting to know us better, please save the date for our official kickoff event on Saturday, October 5.
 We look forward to meeting you and working with you to transform our community!

 Thank you for joining us on this journey!